×

 What is Acne?
 (Definition/Background Information)

-• Depending on the severity of the condition, Acne may be treated with both passive and active measures.
-These include the use of cleansers, topical creams and gels, oral medications, light-based treatments, and other options
+• The treatment options are extensive, and treatments are tailored to the variables seen in individual patients.
+Depending on the severity of the condition, Acne may be treated with both passive and active measures.
+These include the use of cleansers, topical creams and gels, oral medications, light-based treatments, and many other options

-Acne skin condition may not be preventable, but the contributing factors, such as cosmetics, inflammation, the follicular plugging, and other triggers, which aggravate the condition may be controlled.
+• Acne skin conditions may not be preventable, but the contributing factors, such as cosmetics, inflammation, follicular plugging, and other triggers, which aggravate the condition may be controlled

 Who gets Acne?
 (Age and Sex Distribution)

 • Acne is commonly seen during adolescence.
-However, younger children and adults can also be affected
+However, newborns, younger children, and adults can also be affected

-• There is no racial or ethnic predilection
+• Acne is seen worldwide, and there is no racial or ethnic predilection observed

 What are the Risk Factors for Acne?
 (Predisposing Factors)